Request a Capital Project

-Capital improvement projects, which include new construction, renovations, and infrastructure and information technology improvements, enhance the physical assets of Columbia University Medical Center.
-CUMC Facilities Management initiates and manages all campus capital construction projects, regardless of cost.
+Capital improvement projects, which include new construction, renovations, and infrastructure and information technology improvements, enhance the physical assets of Columbia University Irving Medical Center.
+CUIMC Facilities Management initiates and manages all campus capital construction projects, regardless of cost.

 After you submit your project initiation request, our department reviews it to make sure we're the right team to handle your work.
 If so, a representative from our office will contact you within two business days.
 A director will also assign you a project manager and project number.

-We provide a wide range of services to assist CUMC faculty and departments with evaluating the feasibility of new construction, renovation, or building reuse projects, including:
+We provide a wide range of services to assist CUIMC faculty and departments with evaluating the feasibility of new construction, renovation, or building reuse projects, including:

 - Procuring and managing of consultant services for feasibility study projects